-For motion captioning, early approaches build upon motion-text joint embedding spaces.
-TM2T~\citep{guo2022tm2t} learns a shared tokenized representation for bidirectional motion-text generation.
-LaMP~\citep{li2024lampm2t} and MoTe~\citep{wu2024mote} further improve caption quality through progressive multi-granularity decoding and motion-text diffusion, respectively.
-With the rise of LLMs, recent methods have shifted toward the encoder-alignment paradigm established by vision-language models such as LLaVA~\citep{liu2024llava}.
-MotionGPT~\citep{jiang2024motiongpt} discretizes motion into VQ-VAE tokens interleaved with text on a GPT backbone.
-MotionGPT-2~\citep{wang2024motiongpt2} extends this paradigm to LLaMA-3.1-8B, and MoChat~\citep{mo2024mochat} introduces multi-turn motion comprehension with spatio-temporal grounding.
-MotionGPT3~\citep{chen2024motiongpt3} replaces discrete tokens with a continuous VAE latent and uses three-stage training on GPT-2.
-MG-MotionLLM~\citep{wu2025mgmotionllm} trains a multi-granularity framework on T5 with 28 motion-language tasks.
-These methods share a common design of learned motion encoders and alignment modules paired with a specific LLM backbone. \citet{li2025llmmotion} investigate what LLMs inherently know about human motion, finding that pretrained LLMs possess relevant knowledge of body parts and physics but require substantial adaptation for precise motion tasks.
-Beyond motion, text-mediated LLM inputs have been explored in video understanding by works such as LLoVi~\citep{zhang2024llovi} and Socratic Models~\citep{zeng2022socratic} have shown that converting non-text content into language descriptions can be competitive with end-to-end cross-modality approaches.
-However, these methods rely on another learned model (e.g., a vision-language model) to produce text, inheriting its own biases and error modes, and the resulting descriptions tend to capture high-level semantics while losing fine-grained spatial and temporal detail.
-Skeletal motion data offers a distinct advantage because its structured and low-dimensional nature allows a precise deterministic textual conversion without any learned component.
+For motion captioning, early approaches build on motion-text joint embedding spaces (TM2T~\citep{guo2022tm2t}, LaMP~\citep{li2024lampm2t}, MoTe~\citep{wu2024mote}).
+With the rise of LLMs, recent methods have shifted toward the encoder-alignment paradigm established by VLMs such as LLaVA~\citep{liu2024llava}.
+MotionGPT~\citep{jiang2024motiongpt} uses VQ-VAE tokens on GPT, MotionGPT-2~\citep{wang2024motiongpt2} extends this to LLaMA-3.1-8B, MoChat~\citep{mo2024mochat} adds multi-turn grounding, MotionGPT3~\citep{chen2024motiongpt3} replaces discrete tokens with a continuous VAE latent trained in three stages on GPT-2, and MG-MotionLLM~\citep{wu2025mgmotionllm} trains a multi-granularity framework on T5 across 28 motion-language tasks.
+All share learned motion encoders and alignment modules coupled to a specific LLM backbone.
+Complementing this line, \citet{li2025llmmotion} find that pretrained LLMs already possess knowledge of body parts and physics but need substantial adaptation for precise motion tasks.
+Beyond motion, text-mediated LLM inputs have been explored in video understanding by works such as LLoVi~\citep{zhang2024llovi} and Socratic Models~\citep{zeng2022socratic}, but these rely on a learned caption model (e.g., a VLM) to produce the text, inheriting its biases and losing fine-grained spatial-temporal detail.
+Skeletal sequences instead have a structured, low-dimensional form that admits precise, deterministic conversion to text without any learned component.
 Our work converts motion into structured biomechanical descriptions, enabling any LLM to perform motion understanding without learned encoders or cross-modal alignment.